alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 With my own personal build server, I can push updates to my apps with greater confidence.
 My tests ensure I haven't made breaking changes, and the deploy step pushes my revisions live safely and quickly.

 Despite all the steps outlined above, there's still more to explore in the maintainability space.
+To name a few:

+- Establishing health checks
+- Aggregating logs
+- Enabling distributed tracing
-Establishing health checks, writing infrastructure as code with tools like Terraform, and being able to A/B test and replay traffic are all enhancements that could build from this solution.
+- Writing infrastructure as code with tools like Terraform
+- A/B testing and replaying traffic

 For now, I'm just happy to spend less time in the AWS dashboard :).

-If you're interested in learning more, here's the usual list of great resources:
+If you're interested in learning more, here's the usual list of recommended follow-up resources:

 - <a href="https://landing.google.com/sre/sre-book/toc/index.html" target="_blank">Google SRE Book</a>
 - <a href="https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339" target="_blank">Accelerate</a> (DevOps book)